UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_01.md

 ## So What is an Array?

-A numpy array is somewhat like a list:
+A NumPy array is somewhat like a list:

 ``` python
 my_list = [1, 2, 3, 4, 5]